iris-hep/iris-hep.github.io/_posts/2020-10-19-sust-sw-blueprint.md

 {% include figure.html
     file="/assets/images/posts/20190911-Mark-Neubauer-DSC00818.jpg"
-    alt="Mark Neubauer (University of Illinois at Urbana-Champaign)" caption="Mark Neubauer (University of Illinois at Urbana-Champaign) helped organize the FastML workshop as a `blueprint' workshop, which aims to inform the planning for the IRIS-HEP software institute.
+    alt="Mark Neubauer (University of Illinois at Urbana-Champaign)" caption="Mark Neubauer (University of Illinois at Urbana-Champaign) helped organize the FastML workshop as a 'blueprint' workshop, which aims to inform the planning for the IRIS-HEP software institute.
 IRIS-HEP is working to find solutions for the computational and data science challenges of the HL-LHC.
 Photo Credit: Marguerite Tonjes (FNAL)."
 %}

 The recommendations focus on three topics: training, software, and people.